ClementBuchanan/ClementBuchanan.github.io/README.md

-# How not to make your inability to learn things drive you crazy.
-Have you ever thought to yourself, "Why is it so hard for me to learn anything, and how can I fix it?"
+# Have you ever thought to yourself, "Why is it so hard for me to learn anything, and how can I fix it?"

 First you must understand your learning mindset and know the difference between them.
 Their are several types of learning mindsets but I will talk about the **Growth Mindset** and the **Fixed Mindset**.
 Having either of these will determine how you will learn anything.
 Let me explain and characterize them for you.

 <img src="https://1.bp.blogspot.com/-0eyqmM-se1Q/VjKADy4KmRI/AAAAAAAAADQ/fRpPpNQ44UU/s1600/Growth-v-Fixed.jpg">